 - a.
 Have an area set up for the NHIAA tournament administrators two hours before the shotgun start or first scheduled tee time.
 Minimal requirements are a 10'-12' table with chairs.
 There should be an electrical outlet nearby and phone service if possible.
 An outside location is workable as long as inclement or cold weather protection is available. - b.
 The club food and beverage service should be available throughout the day.
 Guaranteed levels of sales cannot be promised. - c.
 Ask the course superintendent to mow the practice green first so the early starters have a chance to practice.
 The practice range should be open at least one hour before the shotgun start for first scheduled tee time.
 Tee markers should be positioned as determined in pre-tournament discussions.
 Hole locations should not be in severe locations. - d.
 Starting hole assignments or starting times should be available and posted at multiple locations around the club. - e.
-Golf carts for NHIAA Committee members and assigned tournament officials should be labeled and staged in a convenient location.
-If available, carts for coaches will be designated.
-The club's staff should be reminded that spectator carts are not allowed under any circumstances. - f.
+Golf carts - Carts for NHIAA Committee members and assigned tournament officials should be labeled and staged in a convenient location. - Teams/Schools will be assigned one (1) cart on the day of the championship.
+During play, the cart may only hold two individuals, unless the committee has given cart operators permission to transport players between holes.
+We ask that any coach/school utilizing a cart assist in getting players to their starting holes before the shotgun begins and help with getting players transported back to the scoring area after they've completed their round. - The club's staff should be reminded that spectator carts are not allowed under any circumstances. - f.
 Have an area for receiving scorecards and posting of scores.